International Foundation Year

 Please note that A-level General Studies, Critical Thinking, Thinking Skills and Global Perspectives are not accepted by King's as one of your A levels.

-Must include grades AB in two of Biology (or Human Biology), Chemistry, Psychology, Physics, Sociology, Physical Education, or Mathematics.
+Must include grades AB (in any order) in two of Biology (or Human Biology), Chemistry, Psychology, Physics, Sociology, Physical Education, or Mathematics.
 Notes: If you are taking linear A-levels in England, you will be required to pass the practical endorsement in all Science subjects.
 This is with the exception of private candidates who are unable to take the practical component.
 We do not consider the EPQ at any point of the assessment process.

 ABC Please note that A-level General Studies, Critical Thinking, Thinking Skills and Global Perspectives are not accepted by King's as one of your A levels.
-Must include grades AB in two of Biology (or Human Biology), Chemistry, Psychology, Physics, Sociology, Physical Education, or Mathematics.
+Must include grades AB (in any order) in two of Biology (or Human Biology), Chemistry, Psychology, Physics, Sociology, Physical Education, or Mathematics.
 Notes: If you are taking linear A-levels in England, you will be required to pass the practical endorsement in all Science subjects.
 This is with the exception of private candidates who are unable to take the practical component.
 We do not consider the EPQ at any point of the assessment process.

 Must include grade 6 and grade 5 at Higher Level in two of: Biology, Chemistry, Physics, Psychology, Sociology, Sports Exercise and Health Science or Mathematics.
 Notes: The total point score of 35 includes TOK/EE.
 IB students studying the new Maths curriculum would be required to study either Analysis and Approaches or Applications and Interpretation at Higher Level if using Maths to meet the subject requirement.
 GCSE/IGCSE English, Mathematics and Science requirement can be met via IB Standard Level/Middle Years grade 5, if not studied/studying at Higher Level.